vaishnn/game-recommendations/README.md

 1.  **Data Collection & Preprocessing (Python Script):** A Python script is responsible for fetching, cleaning, and preprocessing the Steam user data.
 2.  **Database (AWS RDS):** The processed data is stored in a relational database hosted on AWS RDS.
 This allows for efficient querying and management of the data.
-3.  **Recommendation Engine (Python on EC2):** The core recommendation logic is implemented in Python and runs on an AWS EC2 instance.
+3.  **Recommendation Engine (Python on Oracle Compute):** The core recommendation logic is implemented in Python and runs on an Oracle Cloud Compute instance.
 This engine can use various recommendation algorithms (e.g., collaborative filtering, content-based filtering) to generate recommendations.
-4.  **API Server (Python on EC2):** A web server (e.g., built with Flask) exposes API endpoints that allow users or a front-end application to request recommendations.
+4.  **API Server (Python on Oracle Compute):** A web server (built with Flask) exposes API endpoints that allow users or a front-end application to request recommendations.
+5.  **Frontend (JavaScript):** The user interface is built using JavaScript and communicates with the Flask API server to display recommendations.

 ## Getting Started